25-50 Mio. EUR

 Applied Financing Solutions

-Grants, Carbon Market, Public Revenues, Private Donations
+Grants, Carbon Market, Public Revenues, Other

 In the run-up to its 500th anniversary, the Colombian metropolis Bogotá aims to double the number of cycling trips in the city.
 The „Quinto Centenario” Bikeway is the flagship initiative of the city’s strategy to achieve this target and will strongly improve citizens’ access to a climate-friendly, safe and convenient method of zero-emission travel.
 Traversing Bogotá from north to south, the 25 km-long cycle highway will connect people from low, middle and high-income neighborhoods with jobs, schools and recreational opportunities, and will support approximately 34,000 bicycle trips in the morning peak hours.
 Apart from the positive impacts on carbon emissions and local air quality, the project will also include measures to prevent flooding, enhance the security of vulnerable users (such as adequate street lighting) and promote economic development (e.g. by improvement of public spaces along the route).
 The C40 Cities Finance Facility is supporting the city administration to build capacity and explore new revenue and co-financing models to finance this specific infrastructure.